VoiceAbility Cambridgeshire and Peterborough

 Cambridgeshire County Council and Peterborough City Council have brought together advocacy services for adults, carers, children and young people into one single service.
-This new service is called ‘TotalVoice’ Cambridgeshire and Peterborough.
+This service is called VoiceAbility.

-Advocacy enquiries and referrals are co-ordinated through the ‘TotalVoice’ central team.
-This means that everyone who contacts the ‘TotalVoice’ partnership will only need to tell them about their advocacy needs once and they will do the work together to ensure the Service User gets the right advocacy service to meet their needs.
+Advocacy enquiries and referrals are co-ordinated through the VoiceAbility central team.
+This means that everyone who contacts the VoiceAbility partnership will only need to tell them about their advocacy needs once and they will do the work together to ensure the service user gets the right advocacy service to meet their needs.

-Referrals, including self-referrals, for advocacy services can be made by contacting ‘TotalVoice’ by phone, or by email.
-The service has a dedicated TVCP referral helpline: 0300 222 5704 and the referral form can be found on their website.
+Referrals, including self-referrals, for advocacy services can be made by contacting them by phone, or by email.
+The service has a dedicated referral helpline: 0300 222 5704.

 The Advocacy service is accessible for people who are deaf.
 People can contact Cambridgeshire Deaf Association via Glide, Facetime or Skype on 07902 281 668.